 I still have and enjoy my day job, working as an analyst and portfolio manager for a Registered Investment Advisory firm.
 We call the Midwest our home.
-And when I say "we," I mean my wife of twenty years, though it seems like less, our three homeschooled children, and a mess of invited and uninvited critters.
+And when I say "we," I mean my wife of twenty-plus years, though it seems like less, our homeschooled children, and a mess of invited and uninvited critters.